andygodish/wikijs-storage/wikijs/k8s-pg_dump.md

 ## Prerequisites

-A working kubernetes cluster with kubectl access.
+A working kubernetes cluster with kubectl access and a configured wikijs instance.

 ## Exec into Pod, Run pg_dump